These Pothos Plant Benefits are science-backed and confirmed in various studies! And yes! It’s a low-care houseplant that can grow without sunlight!

-Although for best results locate it in bright indirect light and water only when the soil turns dry to the touch.
+Although for best results, locate it in bright indirect light and water only when the soil turns dry to the touch.
 In the case of low lighting conditions, it’ll become less variegated.

 2. Easy to Propagate

-3. A Plant that Grows without Sunlight
+3. Grows without Sunlight!

-4. Air Purifying Houseplant
+4. Purifies Indoor Air

 Pothos is very apt at removing VOCs and toxins from the surrounding air.
-According to the clean air study by NASA, pothos plant removes pollutants such as benzene, toluene, formaldehyde, carbon monoxide and xylene from the air.
+According to the clean air study by NASA, the plant eliminates pollutants such as benzene, toluene, formaldehyde, carbon monoxide, and xylene from the air.

 Note: Check out this Japanese study here, which confirms the air purifying capability of the pothos plant.